Skip to main content

 You can find the modelId and revisionId in CDF by navigating to your 3D model.
 Use the 3D APIs to retrieve model and revision IDs programmatically.

-If all criteria are met, the activity shows up on top of the asset annotation in the 3D lens if the document is open.
+If all criteria are met, the activity appears on top of the asset annotation in the 3D lens when the document is open.

 Grid zones